Sunday, November 30, 2014

 What fascinates me the most is how Tim Curry does a superb performance as the demonic figure of Satan.
 You can't escape this monstrous look and deep voice, which manages to frighten the young viewers.
 Tom Cruise already has the youth and charisma and then adds solid-based acting to further his leading role as the protagonist.
 Another thing I truly liked about this version of the film is the background instrumentation by Jerry Goldsmith.
 It's mystical, defining and uplifting in a keen sense of scoring.

-If Ridley Scott did the final cut of Blade Runner, then why couldn't he do the same for LEGEND in restoring the balance of the vision he once had?
+If Ridley Scott made the final cut of Blade Runner, then why couldn't he do the same for LEGEND in restoring the balance of the vision he once had?
 Choose the director's cut if you have the chance.
 Unfortunately, this version is only available in Region 1.
 But you can order it on eBay or watch it online.

 Star rating: (7/10) Good Movie